mhum/pia-torrent-updater/README.md

 or make it executable with `chmod u+x updater.tcl` and then run `./updater.tcl`

-It can also be ran in a debugging mode to troubleshoot issues by adding a flag when running:
-`./updater.tcl --debug true`

 ## Scheduling It
 It can even be setup to run as a cron job to completely automate this process.
 Something such as:
 > @hourly /usr/local/bin/tclsh /scripts/updater.tcl

+## Troubleshooting
+If it doesn't work for some reason, the script can ran in a debugging mode by adding a flag when running:

+`./updater.tcl --debug true`

+The script communicates with Transmission via its RPC API.
+Specific Transmission RPC configs can be found [here](https://trac.transmissionbt.com/wiki/EditConfigFiles#RPC) and the RPC specs [here](https://trac.transmissionbt.com/browser/trunk/extras/rpc-spec.txt).